jpiolho/Quake-Nav-Depot/README.md

 ## How to download

+On the right side of the page, you'll find under 'Releases' a package containing all the .nav files in the repository.

-If you want to download a navigation file for a map, you're going to need [nav2json](https://github.com/jpiolho/nav2json).
+Alternatively if you want to download a single navigation file for a map, you're going to need [nav2json](https://github.com/jpiolho/nav2json).
 This tool allows you to convert from .navjson to .nav.

 1. Navigate to the nav you want to download.
 2. Right-click on the 'Raw' button and do 'Save Link As...'